 - In-car charging

-There are many reasons why you should choose wireless charging for your consumer transmitter and adaptor designs.
+There are many reasons why you should choose wireless charging for your application.
 In addition to the obvious ones, like no need to plug in a device and no plug compatibility issues, it’s also safer since there is no contact with exposed electrical connectors.
 Further, it’s reliable in harsher environments, such as drilling and mining.
 It also allows for seamless on-the-go charging whether in the car or in public places.
 Finally, it eliminates tangled charging cables while allowing you to charge multiple devices in parallel.

 Wireless charging standards

 Currently two wireless charging standards stand out on the market: inductive and resonant.
 Here’s a detailed look at each and an overview of cutting-edge solutions from Infineon, which as a member of the Wireless Power Consortium (WPC) and the AirFuel alliance is actively shaping the wireless charging trends of tomorrow.